justrite/C9-Stats/README.md

 In terms of individual performance, Nisqy was the [kill leader](https://imgur.com/Fl33wIn), having played as a carry in every regular season game and not sharing time with another player.
 Unsurprisingly, Zeyzal was ahead of the [vision game](https://imgur.com/QcGgRuh), having twice as many wards + ward kills as anyone else on the team.

 Now the most important stat: who is the biggest KDA player on Cloud9?
-The answer is >!Deftly with a 6.0 KDA!
-He was followed closely by Zeyzal, Nisqy, and Sneaky.!<
+The answer is Deftly with a 6.0 KDA!
+He was followed closely by Zeyzal, Nisqy, and Sneaky.

 [Link to post](https://www.reddit.com/r/Cloud9/comments/cmvrpr/some_stats_from_cloud9s_2019_summer_split/)